What Are Tooth Extractions?

 For a few days after your tooth is extracted, it is important to properly follow our instructions to make sure that proper healing can occur.
 Be sure to avoid spitting, drinking through a straw, and even smoking until your extraction sites are fully healed.
 These types of activities can cause a dry socket, which is a condition that involves the disruption or dislodging of a clot that was covering the bone.
 If you experience any swelling in areas of your jaw or face a cold compress will typically resolve the problem.
 We may prescribe antibiotics if your tooth was infected or abscessed.
 Our team can also recommend the right over-the-counter pain relievers or even write a prescription for pain medication to help you be as comfortable as possible while recovering.
 Additional instructions on how to care for your teeth and gums will also be provided.

 Be sure to reach out to our team immediately if you experience excessive bleeding, are in severe pain, or if any other issues are causing you discomfort.
-To be sure that the healing process is proceeding correctly, we will schedule a follow-up appointment with Dr. Capps.
+To be sure that the healing process is proceeding correctly, we will schedule a follow-up appointment at our Rosenberg, TX office.
 We will be happy to also discuss options for replacing the extracted teeth to ensure that the health of your smile is preserved.
 Maintaining a proper schedule for brushing and flossing at home is also an important part of protecting your oral health.

 Simple and surgical tooth removal procedures are typically covered, at least partially, by most dental insurance providers.
 Keep in mind that sedation services may be deemed as an out-of-pocket expense.
 A member of our financial team will be sure to reach out to your provider to review your insurance plan and coverage before beginning the procedure.
 Our team here at Made Ya Smile wants all of our patients to have the oral health care they need for a happy, confident smile.
 To accomplish this, our office accepts several payment methods, and we are ready to work with you to find affordable medical financing if needed to make sure that your treatment goals are achievable.

 Extracting a tooth can sometimes be the best option for improving your oral health.
-Dr. Eric Capps and our experienced team will make every effort to preserve your natural teeth.
-If you or your family members need a tooth extraction, then you can be confident that you will receive the best possible care during your time with Dr. Capps.
+Our friendly dentist and our experienced team will make every effort to preserve your natural teeth.
+If you or your family members need a tooth extraction, then you can be confident that you will receive the best possible care during your time with us.
 Removing a tooth that is broken, impacted, infected, or is causing other types of harm to your smile could be the best choice to achieve improved oral health.
 Made Ya Smile in Rosenberg, TX is a family-owned practice that offers a wide variety of general and cosmetic dental procedures, and our skilled team will be happy to discuss the various options for a natural-looking tooth replacement.
 Be sure to contact our office today to schedule your consultation for more information about tooth extractions and our other dental procedures.